OpenFloodAI/openfloodai.github.io/README.md

 ## Welcome to OpenFloodAI

-**OpenFloodAI** is a community of open-source enthusiasts dedicating their focus towards research and development regarding flood related issues.
+**OpenFloodAI** is a dedicated community of open-source enthusiasts focused towards research and development regarding flood related issues.